jakew4/Grocery-Sales-Prediction-Project/README.md

 * Cleaned data by removing duplicates, imputing missing values, and correcting any inconsistencies in categorical data
 * Prepared exploratory/explanatory graphs to further analyze data and visualize different trends in the data
 * Preprocessed and prepared data for machine learning models
+* Tested multiple regression models and made recommendations based on model with best regression metrics

 ## Results:
 ### Item MRP vs. Total Sales (by outlet type)